CONABIO/madmex-tutorials/eng/standalone/rapideye_processing.md

 * Directories: madmex_processing_results, reclassificationcomand, products for copying the classification results

-* Archive containing the environment variables that will be used by the classification process: "variables.txt":
+* Archive containing the environment variables that will be used by the classification process: 'variables.txt':

 ```
 export MADMEX=/LUSTRE/MADMEX/code/